 • Performance analysis and measurements

-Student poster session: The poster session complements the main program by offering an opportunity for students to present recent on-going or as-yet incomplete research results in the topics of interest as listed above.
+Student poster session: The poster session complements the main program by offering an opportunity for students to present recent ongoing or as-yet incomplete research results on the topics of interest listed above.
 Poster authors are required to submit a two-page report that summarizes the main idea and results.
-Poster proposals will be judged on relevance, originality and significance.
+Poster proposals will be judged on relevance, originality, and significance.

 Research demos: The workshop will have a session on live demos along with the poster session.
 Authors (especially students) are encouraged to submit proposals for the same.
 The proposals should not exceed two pages and should include a description of the demo and equipment to be used.